MaxRan92/StockBook/README.md

   - os.environ["DATABASE_URL"] = "YOUR_VALUE"
   - os.environ["SECRET_KEY"] = "YOUR_VALUE"
   - os.environ["CLOUDINARY_URL"] = "YOUR_VALUE"
   - Please notice you should also insert a poligon API key: os.environ["POLYGON_API_KEY"] = "--API KEY--".
-Unfortunately the service is premium and data will not be downloaded without a proper key.
-In any case, the code should be able to manage the absence of an API key and all the remaining functionalities will remain active.
+Unfortunately the service is premium and data will not be downloaded without a <a href="https://polygon.io/pricing"><strong>Developer subscription</strong></a> and its key.
+In any case, the code is tested to be able to manage the absence of an API key and all the remaining functionalities will remain active.

 - Step 5: Install all requirements by typing: pip3 install -r requirements.txt into your terminal.